Approximate Majority With Catalytic Inputs: Introduction

-Our protocol is an adaptation of the third-state dynamics process introduced by \cite{angluin2008simple} and \cite{perron2009consensus} to the CI model.
-The approximate majority problem in the catalytic input model is equivalent to the comparison problem considered by \cite{alistarh2020robust}, so we demonstrate how our protocol compares to the results of this work.
-We show that our $\dbamc$ protocol for approximate majority in the CI model converges correctly within the same time complexity of $O(n \log n)$ total steps, while only using \textit{constant} state space (compared to the logarithmic state used by the protocols in their work).
+Notice that the approximate majority problem in the CI model is equivalent to the comparison problem considered by \cite{alistarh2020robust}, so we demonstrate how our protocol compares to the results of this work.
+We show that our $\dbamc$ protocol converges correctly within the same time complexity of $O(n \log n)$ total steps, while only using \textit{constant} state space (compared to the logarithmic state used by the protocols in their work).
 Moreover, in populations where $m = \Theta(n)$, our protocol tolerates a less restrictive bound on the input margin compared to \cite{alistarh2020robust} ($\Omega(\sqrt{n \log n})$ compared to $\Omega(n)$).
-In the presence of transient leaks, our protocol also shows robustness to a higher adversarial leak rate of $\beta \le O(\sqrt{n \log n}/n)$.
+In the presence of transient leaks, our protocol also shows robustness to a higher leak rate of $\beta \le O(\sqrt{n \log n}/n)$.
 However, unlike \cite{alistarh2020robust}, our protocol is not self-stabilizing and requires that the number of inputs be at least a constant fraction of the total population for our main results.
 In order to achieve these results, we leverage the random walk analysis techniques and analysis structure introduced by \cite{condon2019}.

-Additionally, we compare the impact of leaks on population protocols with that of faulty Byzantine processes.
-The fast robust approximate majority protocol of \cite{angluin2008simple} is proven to be robust to $z=o(\sqrt{n})$ Byzantine agents.
-In \cite{condon2019}, the same protocol is proven to reach a \concept{relaxed consensus} (where $n-8z$ agents converge to the correct output) in the presence of $z<\Delta_0/16$ Byzantine agents, where $\Delta_0\geq \sqrt{\gamma n \log n}$ is the initial margin.
-We show that \dbam\ is robust to leak rate $\beta \leq O(\sqrt{n \log n}/n)$ with sampling error $O(\log n/n)$ for $\beta \leq \log n/n$ and $O(\beta)$ for $\log n/n <\beta < O(\sqrt{n \log n}/n)$.
-This second bound matches the result from \cite{condon2019}, where the probability of sampling a non-convergent agent is $O(z/n)=O(\beta)$.
+Finally, we compare the impact of leaks on population protocols with that of faulty Byzantine processes.
+While the fast robust approximate majority protocol of \cite{angluin2008simple} is proven to be robust to a number of Byzantine agents that is bounded by the input margin \cite{angluin2008simple, condon2019}, we show that \dbam\ is robust to a similarly bounded leak rate and has sampling error matching the result from \cite{condon2019}.